Ackee-Blockchain/wake/docs/solc-version-manager.md

 # Solc Version Manager (SVM)

 Wake implements Solc Version Manager (SVM) to manage multiple installations of the *solc* compiler.
-Compiler versions are located in
+Compiler executables for different versions are located in
 `$XDG_DATA_HOME/wake/compilers`.
 The default value of `$XDG_DATA_HOME` is:

 - `$HOME/.local/share` on Linux/MacOS,
-- `%LOCALAPPDATA%\wake` on Windows.
+- `%LOCALAPPDATA%` on Windows.

 The chosen version of *solc* is available under the `wake-solc` executable which acts as a wrapper for the *solc* executable.